ztauthstar/ztauthstar/content/openprotocolspec/contributing.md

 - Make necessary changes and commit those changes.
 Make sure to test your changes.
 - Push changes to your branch.
 - Submit your changes for review.

+## Writing assistance

+You may optionally use a Large Language Model (LLM) to improve the clarity and tone of your contributions.
+This is allowed for both documentation and spec text, provided that the technical content remains accurate and verifiable.

 ## Committing changes